Museu Tèxtil i d'Indumentària

-The Museu Tèxtil i d'Indumentària, in English Textile and Clothing Museum, is a museum opened on 1982 and located in the Palau Reial de Pedralbes in Barcelona.
-The museum possesses countless objects and pieces of major artistic and historical value that make up their collections of garments, fabrics and jewellery.
-Regarding their collection of clothes, the museum allows you to take a journey through the history of textiles, from the 16th century right up to the modern day.
-The museum's collections include Coptic, Hispano-Arab, Gothic and Renaissance fabrics, as well as embroidery, a section on lacework and a collection of prints.
-Also worth mentioning is the jewelry collection, comprising approximately five hundred pieces that were made and produced in Spain.
+The Museu Tèxtil i d'Indumentària, in English Textile and Clothing Museum, was a museum opened on 1982 and located in the Palau Reial de Pedralbes in Barcelona.
+The museum possessed countless objects and pieces of major artistic and historical value that make up their collections of garments, fabrics and jewellery.
+Regarding their collection of clothes, the museum allowed you to take a journey through the history of textiles, from the 16th century right up to the modern day.
+The museum's collections included Coptic, Hispano-Arab, Gothic and Renaissance fabrics, as well as embroidery, a section on lacework and a collection of prints.
+The jewelry collection comprised approximately five hundred pieces that were made and produced in Spain.

-Together with Museu de les Arts Decoratives and the Gabinet de les Arts Gràfiques is part of the Disseny Hub Barcelona.
+Together with Museu de les Arts Decoratives and the Gabinet de les Arts Gràfiques, it is part of the Disseny Hub Barcelona.